mintexplab/.github/profile/README.md

 https://mintexplab.itch.io/id

-As surpising as it might sound (especially in this day and age). minty's experiment lab supports 🏳️‍🌈 cause I'm not as crazy as Mark Zuckerberg (booooooo 🤦)
+As surprising as it might sound (especially in this day and age). minty's experiment lab supports 🏳️‍🌈 cause I'm not as crazy as Mark Zuckerberg (booooooo 🤦)

 💚🤍💙